-o In the previous report, a 15-day growth trend of BA.5 lineage in Portugal was forecasted, assuming the growth rate (relative) of 13% (95%CI: 12% to 14%) per day and a doubling time of about 6 days (Figure 4).
-Data collected since then (Figure 4, pink dots) overlaps the projected trend, consolidating that lineage BA.5 can reach a relative frequency of ~80% on May 22nd, 2022 (Figure 4),
+In the previous report, a 15-day growth trend of BA.5 lineage in Portugal was forecasted, assuming the growth rate (relative) of 13% (95%CI: 12% to 14%) per day and a doubling time of about 6 days (Figure 4).
+Data collected since then (Figure 4, pink dots) overlaps the projected trend, showing that lineage BA.5 reached a relative frequency of ~80% on May 22nd, 2022 (Figure 4),

 Figure 4.
 Evolution of the proportion of positive samples with S gene target failure (SGTF) in Portugal during the period from April 18th to May 7th (black dots), 2022, together with a 15-day forecast of the growth trend using a binomial logistic model, with a 95% confidence interval.
-Subsequent SGTF data (from 8 to 15 May 2022) is depicted by pink dots.
-The SGTF data analysis includes only positive samples tested with TaqPath - ThermoFisher with a $Cycle\ threshold\ (Ct) \le 30$ for the N and ORF1ab genes.
+Subsequent SGTF data (from 8 to 23 May 2022) is depicted by pink dots.
+The SGTF data analysis includes only positive samples tested with TaqPath - ThermoFisher with a Cycle threshold (Ct) \leq 30 for the N and ORF1ab genes.
 Currently, a SGTF positive sample is indicative of a probable case of Omicron BA.5, since lineage BA.1 has a residual circulation in Portugal (<1% in week 16 - starting point used to forecast the relative frequency of BA.5 based on SGTF data).

-Lineage BA.2

-- o In Portugal, BA.2 has been firstly detected in random nationwide sequencing surveys in ISO week 52 (27th December 2021 2nd January 2022) (Figure 2), becoming dominant on week 8 (21st-27th February 2022).
-According to the proportion of non-SGTF positive samples (indicative of probable Omicron BA.2 case), BA.2 relative frequency shows a decreasing trend and is estimated to be 36.4% on 15 May 2022 (Figures 2, 3 and 5). - A sublineage of BA.2 (BA.2.35), with the additional mutation L452R in Spike protein, has been recently detected and is being monitored.
+- Lineage BA.2 - In Portugal, BA.2 has been firstly detected in random nationwide sequencing surveys in ISO week 52 (27th December 2021 2nd January 2022) (Figure 2), becoming dominant on week 8 (21st-27th February 2022).
+According to the proportion of non-SGTF positive samples (indicative of probable Omicron BA.2 case), BA.2 relative frequency shows a decreasing trend and is estimated to be 21,3% on 23rd May 2022 (Figures 2, 3 and 5). - A sublineage of BA.2 (BA.2.35), with the additional mutation L452R in Spike protein, has been recently detected and is being monitored.
 The L452R mutation is associated with resistance to neutralizing antibodies and is also known as a marker mutation of other variants of interest/concern, such as Delta and Kappa.
-Since its first detection on 1st March 2022 (ISO week 9), the relative frequency of the BA.2.35 sublineage has shown an increasing trend, representing 3.4% of the sequences analysed in week 18 (sampling ongoing). - The sublineage BA.2.12.1 was consecutively identified in the two latestes nationwide surveys (weeks 17 and 18) and was already detected in 3 out of the 7 Regions, which suggests its increase of circulation in Portugal.
+Since its first detection on 1st March 2022 (ISO week 9), the relative frequency of the BA.2.35 sublineage has shown an increasing trend, representing about 3.0% of the sequences analysed in weeks 18 and 19 (sampling ongoing). - The sublineage BA.2.12.1 was consecutively identified in the three latest nationwide surveys (weeks 17 to 19).
+Although presenting a relative frequency <1%, BA.2.12.1 was already detected in 5 out of the 7 Regions, which suggests an increase of circulation in Portugal.
 This lineage has raised particular interest internationally due to its additional mutation L452Q in Spike (affecting the same protein site described above) as well as due to its increasing circulation in some countries, namely in the United States of America.